 Professor André Oosterlinck is Honorary Rector of the Katholieke Universiteit Leuven (KU Leuven) and chairman of the Association KU Leuven, which is Belgium's largest university.
 In 1984 he was appointed full professor at KU Leuven in the domain of image and signal processing.
 From 1984 to 1994 he was director of the division Electronics Systems Automatization and Technology (ESAT).
 He became vice-president for the exact sciences at KU Leuven in 1990 and was rector and president of the KU Leuven from August 1995 until July 2005.
 He has also been visiting professor at Utah University (1984) and ARC-IBM, San Jose, USA (1986-1996).
 He was a co-founder of ICOS Vision Systems (now KLA Tencor).
 He currently is the vice-chairman of imec and board member or chairman at several high-tech companies.

-Ramses Valvekens is the Chief Executive Officer (CEO) of Easics, since the management buy-out in December 2004.
+Ramses Valvekens is the Managing Director of Easics, since the management buy-out in December 2004.

-Besides his role as CEO, Ramses remains active as a systems architect, focusing on technology selection, project risk reduction and cost-effective mixed-signal ASIC and FPGA design trade-offs.
+Besides his role as Managing Director, Ramses remains active as a systems architect, focusing on technology selection, project risk reduction and cost-effective mixed-signal ASIC and FPGA design trade-offs.
 He is a regular speaker at industry conferences and gives lectures in semiconductor system design.

 In 1994, he won the Barco/VIK prize for the design of an FPGA-based reconfigurable processor for industrial image processing in cooperation with imec.